jmbobbitt/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+A.)     The .forEach() iterates through every item in an array without stopping, replaces the need to use a 'for' loop, does not return a new array.
+You would need to create a new array and push to it.

+B.)     The .map() can be used when you need to convert data, which returns a brand new array while not manipulating the original.

 2. Explain the difference between a callback and a higher order function.

+A.)     A higher order function is a function that takes another function in as an argument.
+A callback is when you input it as an arguement to call as a function.

 3. What is closure?

+A.)     Closure is a variable that a function may reference that is not defined within the scope of the function.

 4. Describe the four rules of the 'this' keyword.

+A.)  This Keywords:
+    1. Implicit binding: it occurs when dot notation is used to invoke a function.
+    2. Explicit binding: this only occurs when .call(), .apply(), or .bind()  are used in a function.
+    3. New binding: it is used to create an object from a constructor function.
+    4. Global Binding: is used in global scope, the 'this' keyword will be a window/console object.

 5. Why do we need super() in an extended class?

+A.) In order to bind a child to the parent; super() is used instead of .call() to call the parent constructor function.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.